Jimloe/ServiceDesk/README.md

 Compilation of PowerShell functions within a GUI to make my job easier.

 # ChangeLog
+# v2.6 - 20180716
+#-Added Brussels to the supported schools.
+#-Tweaked the way the elevated.txt file is used/deleted to make it more seamless.
+#-Tweaked SchoolMatcher to have it be same format in each new/old/prompt matcher.
+#
+# v2.5 - 20180713
+#-Made some minor changes to the script layout for easier editing
+#-Disabled some of the unfinished script function - DriveMappings, ComputerCleanup, BackupUserFiles
+#-Modified the location of the ServiceDeskLogFile so it'll create the file under the root of the logged in user to prevent permission issues.
+#-Modified the name of the file used to elevate the script to prevent confusion with the actual logging file.
+New name is ElevateScript.txt, which is still located in the root of the current logged in user directory.
+#-MigrateComputers - added the ability to exit out prematurely
+#-SchoolMatcher - Added in a listing of the different drive mappings for the Schools.
+Going to incorperate this into the DriveMappings function.
+#-Logger - Added the ability to add a newline
+#-DriveMappings - Finished the functionality for different sites to map their own drives.
+Not all schools are complete.
+Need additional information.
+#-Re-added logging to the main form.
+#
 # v2.5 - 20180713
 #-Made some minor changes to the script layout for easier editing
 #-Disabled some of the unfinished script function - DriveMappings, ComputerCleanup, BackupUserFiles